DusanMadar/TPRT/README.md

 generation process.
 Expected user inputs are preprocessed raster or vector terrain and landuse layers (ESRI Grid or TIN for terrain; ESRI Grid or ShapeFile for layers).
-TPRT was developed as a diploma thesis on Institute of geoinformatics, VŠB – Technical University of Ostrava, Czech Republic.
+TPRT was developed as a diploma thesis on Institute of geoinformatics, VÅ B â€“ Technical University of Ostrava, Czech Republic.
 It is implemented in Python programming language, based on ArcGIS site package ArcPy.
 TPRT also uses a XML configuration file and a XSD schema to validate it.
 Tool GUI is implemented using wxPython framework.
 TPRT can be used from ArcGIS (ArcMap) interface as an